What are Complementary Colors? How to Use them in Your Painting

 Consider color strength

 However, you also need to consider the strength of your color.
 Some colors are stronger than others.
 Darker colors as well as cadmiums tend to be stronger paint colors.
-If you use cadmium red – which is a very vibrant and strong color – and mix it into a green color you mixed up yourself then it might quickly and easily overwhelm the green color.
+Using cadmium red, a vibrant and intense color, when mixed with a green hue you created, can swiftly overpower the green.

-Conversely if you mix a dark purple into yellow it may easily overwhelm the yellow as it is lighter in value.
+Now, mixing a dark purple into yellow may easily overwhelm the yellow as it is lighter in value.
 So just be aware of the colors you are using and use appropriate amounts.
-The more you practice with complementary colors the more comfortable and knowledgable you will get about what kinds of colors you can mix.
+The more you experiment with complementary colors, the greater your confidence will grow in mixing different shades.

 How to Start Mixing Colors on Your Own

 Practice mixing up some muted colors yourself by using the complementary color pairs on your palette.
-You will find that the amounts you use for each color will greatly affect the kind of muted color you are able to create.
-Start with just a tiny bit of the complementary color and slowly add more until you reach the desired muted tone.
+The amounts you use for each color will greatly affect the kind of muted color you are able to create.
+So, start with a tiny bit of the complementary color and add more until you reach the desired muted tone.
 Play around with it and see what works best for the painting you are working on.
 When done correctly, this can be a very powerful tool in your painting arsenal!

 A few color mixing resources that will help you practice mixing complementary colors: